 My mother.
 I could dedicate an entire book to her, but in brief her creativity, humour, courage and strength has shaped and moulded our family and changed our trajectory in a way that will leave its mark on us forever.

 She was my first example of feminism, and she did it powerfully, but uniquely.
 It was kind of her own brand.

 She is a true artist and I am super lucky to be her daughter; I had a totally alternative upbringing.

-Otherwise, pretty much all the incredible women we all know and love – Alexandria Ocasio-Cortez, Meghan Markle, Kim Kardashian, Michelle Obama, Beyonce, Princess Diana, Lauryn Hill.
+Otherwise, pretty much all the incredible women we all know and love – Alexandria Ocasio-Cortez, Meghan Markle, Dolly Parton, Michelle Obama, Beyonce, Princess Diana, Lauryn Hill.

 I love that combination of strength and glamour, and it’s usually women who carry that off the best.